AnggaR96s/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## What do you call an alligator in a vest?
+An in-vest-igator!